 Why so high?
 What does this mean for organizations?
 And, is there anything that can be done about it?
 Today, we answer these questions– and more!

 Compensation is the biggest line item at any organization, but leaders often overlook the processes behind it— including commission calculation and commission management processes.
-For many teams, this means turning to many manual, ad hoc workflows and a good ol’ fashioned commission spreadsheet.
+For many teams, this means turning to manual, ad hoc workflows and good ol’ fashioned commission spreadsheets to do the job.

-The issue, however, is that manual processes leave more room for mistakes.
-Mitigating blips may be manageable with simple comp plans.
-But it’s reasonable to expect more complexity as your organization expands to new products and territories.
+The issue, however, is that manual processes leave room for mistakes.
+Mitigating blips may be manageable when you’re working with small teams and simple comp plans.
+But with growth comes complexity, and with complexity comes, well, errors.

 Once you start outgrowing spreadsheets, errors can quickly escalate from an administrative nuisance to a torrent of employee turnover.
 There’s no way around it.
-When reps don’t trust they’ll be paid accurately or on time, they’ll walk— costing your business significant time and resources in the process.
+When reps don’t trust the systems responsible for getting them paid, they’ll walk— costing your business significant time and resources in the process.

 Eventually, organizations must choose between prioritizing commission operations or suffering the long-term impact of doing nothing.
-Although the cost associated with investing in commission software might give you pause, the cost of manually processing commissions at a growing organization is universally astronomical— especially where turnover is concerned
+Although the cost associated with commission software may give you pause, the cost of manually processing sales commission at a growing organization is universally astronomical— especially where turnover is concerned

 Think about it.
 If you still use spreadsheets to determine if, when, and how much your reps get paid, that means their livelihood is beholden to an inherently error-prone process.
 Consider these statistics: